 7. Cold lead notifications

-Most CRMs have the ability to trigger automation based on when a prospect moves into a sales milestone as well as when they move out of that sales stage.
+Most CRMs for sales teams have the ability to trigger automation based on when a prospect moves into a sales milestone as well as when they move out of that sales stage.
 Hence, we can set up a delayed notification email to the sales rep if someone sits in a sales stage for too long.

 Let's say, for example, we want to have a cold lead email go out to the sales rep 30 days after they get moved to the "Contacting" stage.
 The email can basically say, "Hey sales rep, this person has been in contacting for 30 days, time to move them or mark them as lost."